Black Friday laptop buyer's guide

 Barely adequate: 2GB

-Why: Insufficient RAM can drag down even faster CPUs, so we recommend a minimum of 4GB to 8GB.
-Sure, 2GB technically works but it won’t be pretty.
-Don’t worry about DDR3 vs. LPDDR3 vs. DDR4 as you won’t be able to tell the difference at this price range.
+Why: Insufficient RAM can drag down even faster CPUs, so we recommend a minimum of 4GB.
+Sure, 2GB technically works, but the experience isn't pretty.
+Don’t worry about DDR3 vs. LPDDR3 vs. DDR4, as you won’t be able to tell the difference when using a budget laptop.

 Best: 128GB to 256GB SSD